kavishdevar/airpods-head-tracking/README.md

 # AirPods Head Tracking Visualizer

 This implements head tracking with AirPods by gathering sensor data over l2cap, processing orientation and acceleration values, and detecting head gestures.
-The codebase is split into the following components:

 # How to use